rvennam/istio101/workshop/exercise-4b/README.md

 2. Create an instance of SysDig:
    1. Click on **Catalog** in the top menu bar.
    2. Search for `IBM Cloud Monitoring with Sysdig`
-   3. Select the eu-de location.
+   3. Select the Dallas location.
    4. Use the default resource group.
    5. Click **Create**.
 3. Click **Edit sources**: